GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Systematics studies

 \textsc{NRSur} is fully calibrated to numerical waveforms over the binary parameter space up to dimensionless spin magnitudes $\chi_1 = \chi_2 = 0.8$ and mass ratios $q=1/4$, and can be extrapolated up to dimensionless spin magnitudes $\chi_1 = \chi_2 = 1.0$ and mass ratios $q=1/6$.
 By construction, \textsc{NRSur} automatically includes all multipoles up to $\ell=4$ and characteristics of precession such as mode asymmetry~\citep{Varma:2019csw}.
 By contrast, \textsc{v5PHM}, \textsc{TPHM}, and \textsc{XPHM} are calibrated to NR only in the aligned-spin sector~\citep{Pompili:2023tna, Estelles:2020twz, Pratten:2020fqn, Garcia-Quiros:2020qpx} and instead model precession either by extending post-Newtonian and effective-one-body results or by employing BH perturbation theory results through merger and ringdown.
-During the inspiral, \textsc{v5PHM}, \textsc{TPHM}, and \textsc{XPHM} implement precession dynamics by numerically evolving the spins~\citep{Khalil:2023kep, Estelles:2020osj,Colleoni:2024knd}. \textsc{XO4a} uses closed-form, orbit-averaged expressions during the inspiral~\cite{Chatziioannou:2017tdw, Pratten:2020ceb} and phenomenological expressions calibrated to single-spin precessing simulations with $\chi_1<0.8$ through merger and ringdown~\citep{Hamilton:2021pkf}.
+During the inspiral, \textsc{v5PHM}, \textsc{TPHM}, and \textsc{XPHM} implement precession dynamics by numerically evolving the spins~\citep{Khalil:2023kep, Estelles:2020osj,Colleoni:2024knd}. \textsc{XO4a} uses closed-form, orbit-averaged expressions during the inspiral~\citep{Chatziioannou:2017tdw, Pratten:2020ceb} and phenomenological expressions calibrated to single-spin precessing simulations with $\chi_1<0.8$ through merger and ringdown~\citep{Hamilton:2021pkf}.
 Further, \textsc{XO4a} includes mode asymmetry of the dominant multipole~\citep{Ghosh:2023mhc}.
-By employing multiple models with these key differences in their construction, we expect that our signal analysis will be more robust in more challenging regions of parameter space.